Ranking the Fast and the Furious films

 Director: John Singleton

 The first (and unexpected) sequel might not have Vin Diesel but still offers a better time than it has any right to do so.
 Introducing two future series regulars in Tyrese Gibson and Chris Bridges aka Ludacris, the film tries to separate itself from the original cult hit albeit with mixed results.
-Focusing more on a take-down-the-bad-guy angle and less about the street racing, “2 Fast 2 Furious” has a main antagonist in the form of Cole Hauser who lights up a bit the proceedings, an interesting dynamic between Walker and Gibson, and a stunning to look at Eva Mendes.
-For reasons unknown though, John Singleton employs fuzzy and unconvincing CGI effects during his race sequences stripping away the beloved (and some will argue gritty) realism of the first film.
+Focusing more on a take-down-the-bad-guy (the first of many drug lords to come) angle and less on street racing, “2 Fast 2 Furious” has a main antagonist in the form of Cole Hauser who lights up a bit the proceedings, an interesting dynamic between Walker and Gibson, and a stunning to look at Eva Mendes.
+For reasons unknown though, John Singleton employed fuzzy and unconvincing CGI effects in his race sequences stripping away the beloved (and some will argue gritty) realism of the first film.

 Car mayhem: